WordPress Development for Beginners: Getting Started

-While not all theme developers make quite that much money, and you may not become a multi-millionaire overnight building themes, you can still make a nice living from themes if you do things right.
+While not all theme developers make quite that much money, and you may not achieve overnight wealth building themes, you can still make a nice living if you do it right.

 If you want to see some great examples of themes, take a look at the marketplaces I mentioned above, or check out the WordPress Theme Directory where everything is free.
 Many first-time theme developers also release their work to the directory.

-WordPress also has a free Plugin Directory with more than 40,000 plugins.
-It’s a great source of tools, inspiration, and examples of great code (and also bad code, regrettably).
+WordPress also has a free Plugin Directory, with an inventory quickly climbing to 60,000 plugins.
+It’s a great source of tools, inspiration, and examples of great code (and, regrettably, also some bad).

 Using the REST API will come a bit later in your career when you have mastered themes and plugin development, though theoretically, you may be able to utilize it if you know another language pretty well, like Java or Ruby.

 The REST API is relatively new and allows you to create true applications based on WordPress.
-This includes iPhone and Android apps and all sorts of crazy things like TV apps even, if you know some other programming languages.
+This includes iPhone and Android apps, and even things like TV apps, if you know some other programming languages.

 This is exactly what the REST API does for WordPress.
 You can connect to any website and ask it for your latest five posts.
-But you can do a lot more than that: you can delete users, create users, edit categories, and more (which you need to authenticate yourself, of course).
+But you can do a lot more than that: you can delete users, create users, edit categories, and more (all of which require authenticating yourself, of course).
 This means you can use WordPress as a repository of information and build the front-end and/or the backend using a different system altogether.

 WordPress is developed by a community of thousands of volunteers around the world.
-A total of 471 people worked on WordPress 4.4, and many more people work on other aspects of WordPress, from translations and mobile applications to accessibility and support.
+In addition to the internal WordPress team, let by Matt Mullenweg, WordPress’s latest stable release, 5.9, also reflects the hard work of 624 generous volunteer contributors.
+That doesn’t even include the many more who worked on other aspects of WordPress, from translations and mobile applications to accessibility and support.

 WordPress Development: What You Need to Learn